About Me

 is locked up at the end of the day and there are at least three locks separating

-it from the hallway outside our office suite.
+it from outside our office.

 The only exceptions to the rule are: